ASGDLO/Quantitative-Binance-Futures/README.md

 ## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support from the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+It can grow thanks to the sponsors and support from the amazing backers freqtrade

 #### Principal Sponsors
 <table style="text-align:center;"><tr>